Skip to main contentSkip to footer

 3. Cutting

-"Now work outwards on each side, and cut the hair at an angle, towards the chin so it becomes longer than the middle section.
-Point-cutting the sections is better than blunt cutting as this leaves the edges softer and not too hard.
+And now for the chop.
+Working outwards on each side, cut the hair at an angle, "towards the chin so it becomes longer than the middle section".
+Brixton recommends point-cutting (a technique where the scissors are perpendicular to the hair shaft) over blunt cutting "as this leaves the edges softer and not too hard".

 Like this story?
 Sign up to our Hello!
 Fashion newsletter to get your weekly 'Fashion Fix' delivered straight to your inbox.